 The Stars and Moon

-The moon and stars are more than just celestial bodies.
-The crescent moon, glowing with a vibrant yellow, contrasts against the dark, swirling sky, evoking both a sense of calm and spiritual connection.
+The moon and stars are celestial bodies, glowing with a vibrant yellow, against the dark, swirling sky.
+This offered sense of calm and spiritual connection akin to a ripple in the ocean.

 The stars, similarly bright and dynamic, swirl with energy, symbolising hope amid the turmoil.
 While the painting reflects van Gogh’s observation of the night sky, it blends reality with imagination, making the moon and stars a powerful symbol of his inner world and search for peace.